A Guide to the Best Swimming Holes in Litchfield National Park.

 Can you swim in the Litchfield National Park?

 Yes, you can!
-There are seven different swimming holes and creeks that you can swim at in the Litchfield National Park.
+There are seven different swimming holes and creeks that you can swim at in Litchfield National Park.
 The park is a great place to come and swim all year round, with much of the park staying open even during the wet season.
 Furthermore, most swimming holes are crocodile free, but you should always obey signage.

 Is it safe to swim in Litchfield National Park?